uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

             kind = "hist")
 ```

+> Remember to press Ctrl + Return to run the current cell

 ![image](https://user-images.githubusercontent.com/118239146/222332709-77ad7ce6-4530-43da-a6c9-372215244fbc.png)

 Immediately, we can see that the data is skewed, with a mean likely higher than the median due to a longer rightward tail.